-Crock Pot crack corn dip is a mouthwatering appetizer recipe made with corn, ranch, cheddar, bacon, and cream cheese.
-The perfect game day or party dip that everyone loves!
+Crock Pot Corn Dip is a mouthwatering appetizer with corn, ranch, cheddar, bacon, and cream cheese.
+It's the perfect party dip that everyone loves!

 Why You'll Love This Recipe

-- 29 oz canned corn, drained - Fresh corn kernels (cut off the cob) or frozen corn kernels can also be used.
-No need to adjust cook time if you're subbing those, but I would thaw the frozen corn first.
+- 29oz canned corn - Fresh corn kernels (cut off the cob) or frozen corn kernels can also be used.
+There's no need to adjust cook time if you're subbing those, but I would thaw the frozen corn first.
 You can also use canned Mexicorn for a little kick!

-- 4 oz canned diced green chilies - These won't add heat, but green chilies do add a ton of flavor!
-I love diced green chiles in any recipe with corn.
+- 4oz canned diced green chilies - These won't add heat, but green chilies do add a ton of flavor.

-- 2 packets of ranch dressing mix - This is about ¼ cup of ranch mix if you're using a bigger container.
+- 2 packs ranch dressing mix - You can either use 2 packs or 6 tablespoon of ranch mix if you're using a bigger container.

-- 2.5 oz bagged real bacon pieces - If you want to use actual bacon, knock yourself out; I'd use about 6oz of crumbled cooked bacon.
+- 2.5oz bagged real bacon pieces - If you want to use actual bacon, knock yourself out; I'd use about 6oz of crumbled cooked bacon.
 But, let me say as someone who doesn't love preserved meats in recipes: you won't be able to tell the difference!
 Important note: this is a bag of real bacon pieces, not bacon bits.
 Big difference.
-If you really want to, you could also change the meat to cooked sausage, ground beef, or rotisserie chicken.
+You'll find them near the bacon bits, but they're actually preserved pieces of bacon in a bag.

-- 8 oz cream cheese - Make sure this is at room temperature before mixing your corn dip.
-You can use light instead of full fat cream cheese if you'd like to cut some of the fat content.
+- 8oz cream cheese - You can use light instead of full-fat cream cheese if you'd like to cut some of the fat content.

 - 1 cup sour cream - You can also use light sour cream without much flavor difference.
 You can also use Greek yogurt for a kick of protein.

-- 1 cup shredded sharp cheddar cheese - Don't worry that using pre-shredded cheese will hurt the quality of the corn dip.
-I can't tell a big difference.
-Feel free the substitute Pepper Jack cheese, Monterey Jack cheese, Colby jack cheese, or Mexican cheese.
+- 1 cup shredded sharp cheddar cheese - Using pre-shredded cheese won't hurt the quality of the corn dip.
+Feel free to substitute Pepper Jack cheese, Monterey Jack cheese, Colby Jack cheese, or Mexican cheese.

 Storage, Leftovers, and Reheating